 Book Direct for Our Guaranteed Best Available Rate:BOOK NOW

-(April 2020) The coronavirus pandemic may have closed Deerhurst Resort’s doors for three months earlier this year, but it has not been the first global crisis that the resort will have witnessed and weathered.
-Throughout its 125 year history, a milestone that occurs in 2021, Deerhurst Resort didn’t skip a year of operation during a century that saw the 1918 Spanish flu pandemic, two world wars, the great depression, numerous recessions plus serious downturns in tourism caused by 9/11 and SARS.
-While the global impact of Covid-19 is a story still unfolding, this seems like a fitting time to take a step back and reflect on how Deerhurst Resort and Muskoka have shaped many memories for generations, setting the stage for so many more once we can welcome travelers to this beautiful slice of Canada again.
+Covid-19 may have closed Deerhurst Resort’s doors for three months early in 2020, but it has not been the first global crisis that the resort has witnessed and weathered, only to emerge stronger and more vibrant than ever.
+Throughout its 125 year history, Deerhurst Resort didn’t skip a year of operation during a century that saw the 1918 Spanish flu pandemic, two world wars, the great depression, numerous recessions plus serious downturns in tourism caused by 9/11 and SARS.
+And now our 125th summer is shaping up to be one of the best yet, as guests experience the joys of being in nature again as the world carefully returns to normal.
+While a big celebration for this milestone anniversary has been postponed due to continuing pandemic precautions, this summer we take pride in reflecting on how Deerhurst Resort has shaped many memories for generations, and will for many generations to come.
+We hope you can add your own chapter to our resort history with a visit soon.

 Deerhurst Resort is one of Ontario’s greatest hospitality success stories.
 It stands among the few historic Muskoka hotels that did not succumb to economic vagaries, management difficulties, or the most common form of hotel destruction in the early days of Muskoka’s tourism industry – fire.
 Unlike many resorts that evolved from private homes offering lodging to overnight tourists, Deerhurst began as a first-class resort, built from the outset to provide upscale vacations to a discerning clientele.Throughout a rich history that has seen it evolve from a family-run seasonal operation to one of the country’s most sophisticated and extensive vacation and conference destinations, Deerhurst has owes its longevity and continued success to three core features: the beauty of its natural lakeside surroundings, the congeniality and commitment of its hosts and staff, and the quality of its amenities, food and activities.